rapchic/events-feedback/README.md

 ### To add a different background image

-1. Go to views->css->style.css and add the image url inside "background-image:"
+1. Go to *public->stylesheets->style.css* and add the image url inside "background-image:"